Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 "End!"
 ```

-_Side-note:_ the reason we defined `simpleFunction` as `map (+a) $ map (+2) [1,2,3]` was to show that multiple rewrites will take place, since `map f (map g xs) == map (f . g) xs`.
+_Side-note:_ the reason we defined `simpleFunction` as `map (+a) $ map (+2) [1,2,3]` also serves to show that multiple rewrites will take place, since `map f (map g xs) == map (f . g) xs`.

 \ \

-Adding calls to offload functions are indeed doable using rewrite rules, but it is a very brittle approach, since inlining will cause the rule not to fire, and it is also quite tedious, since every function one wants to offload needs a rewrite rule.
+Adding calls to offload functions are indeed doable using rewrite rules, and also alleviates some of the quirky interface to `offloadFunction`, but it is a very brittle approach, since inlining will cause the rule not to fire, and it is also quite tedious, since every function one wants to offload needs a rewrite rule.
 As for complexity, it adds little to no real complexity on top of the `unsafePerformIO` approach from [@sec:approaches_unsafe].
 Because of the brittleness, it would be most likely not see widespread adoption, even though the buy-in is very small.

 ## Mondic Framework {#sec:approaches_monadic}